 We’re seeing similar trends here at BookBub.
 Ebook sales and activity from our members have been increasing since early in March, when “stay at home” orders took effect in the US.
 Estimated ebook sales resulting from Featured Deals have increased by double digits over the last few weeks.
 Measures of reader engagement (email opens and clicks) for Featured Deals also increased over the same time period, and BookBub Ads campaign clicks are up a similar amount.
 These upward trends were consistent across all of our ebook retailer partners (Amazon, Apple, B&N, Google, and Kobo) and regions (US, UK, Canada, and Australia).

 Audiobook listeners are adjusting to new routines

 Audiobook distribution platform Findaway noticed volatility in listening behavior across retailers and libraries.
 Will Dages, Head of Findaway Voices, told us, “As shelter-in-place orders started being announced, we saw a dip in engagement with audiobooks, due to fewer people commuting and filling their time listening.
 However, after about a week or so, we saw engagement pick back up and on many platforms surpass previous normal levels.
 Behaviors are definitely changing, but our big takeaway is that people are absolutely still listening… maybe in different places or at new times, but listeners still want access to great audiobooks.”

-Findaway is the distributor for Chirp, our audiobook retailer, and the trends we’ve seen on our platform are similar to what they’re reporting for the larger audiobook market.
+Findaway is a distributor for Chirp, our audiobook retailer, and the trends we’ve seen on our platform are similar to what they’re reporting for the larger audiobook market.
 At the outset of the outbreak, average daily listens on Chirp dropped by about 5%, and the largest decline was due to a reduction in listeners during normal morning commuting hours.
 But as listeners have adjusted to their new schedules, it seems they’ve carved out time for audiobooks again — daily Chirp listeners have increased each week since mid-March and are now above early March levels.

 While listening rates have fluctuated, Chirp audiobook sales, like ebook sales, have also increased by double digits over the last few weeks.